Silas Redd: Early life

-Redd attended King School, a private, Co-ed College preparatory school in preparatory Stamford, Connecticut alongside NFL Line-Backer Kevin Pierre-Louis who was his teammate on the school's football team.
+Redd attended King School, a private, co-ed college preparatory school in preparatory Stamford, Connecticut alongside NFL linebacker Kevin Pierre-Louis who was his teammate on the school's football team.

 College career

 Redd served as a backup in 2010, and became Penn State's lead running back in 2011.
 He rushed for 1,188 yards in the 2011 regular season, third most in the Big Ten Conference and 22nd most among all NCAA Football Bowl Subdivision players.
 He ranked 28th in the Football Bowl Subdivision in rushing yards per game.

 Redd rushed for 100 or more yards in six of 12 games for Penn State in 2011, including a career-high 164 yards against Northwestern on October 22, 2011.

 On July 31, 2012, Redd announced he would transfer to USC in the wake of NCAA sanctions levied against the Nittany Lions football program that gave players an opportunity to transfer to another major program without sitting out a year.
 Redd practiced with the Trojans for the first time on August 6.
 He finished his first year with 905 rushing yards and nine touchdowns.

 Redd remained at USC for his senior season.
 He played in six games, rushing for 376 yards with one touchdown.